Chief Tim Walters

 Welcome to Eastern Washington University.
 As the Director of Public Safety and Chief of Police, I am very involved with the safety and security of our students and staff here at Eastern.

-Over the past year, we have initiated new programs designed to enable our students and staff to be more informed, aware and active in the safety and security aspect of our campus community life.
+We are currently in the process of implementing a new bicycle registration program so we can identify the rightful owners of recovered bikes.
+Last year we initiated new programs designed to enable our students and staff to be more informed, aware and active in the safety and security aspect of our campus community life.
 The E2Campus (EWU Alerts) program sends emergency text messages to cell phones and emails to students, parents or staff.
 We also provide staff and students with training programs that teach personal safety methods and techniques that may be helpful if faced with an emergency on or off campus.

 I invite you to review this Annual Security Report/Clery Act Report very carefully.
 It is filled with information that will be helpful to anyone who may need safety and security resources during their time here at Eastern Washington University.
 It also provides our annual crime statistics.